darold/pgtt-rsl/README.md

 Once this configuration is done, restart PostgreSQL.

-The background writer will wake up each naptime interval to scan all database using the pgtt extension.
+The background worker will wake up each naptime interval to scan all database using the pgtt extension.
 It will then remove all rows that don't belong to an existing session or transaction.